The Deportation of the I. W. W. - 1919

 We have here on this fair shore.

-We are waiting to be exiled
+We are waiting to be exiled.

 From this land forevermore."

-Needless to say, the Immigration Inspectors are not saints.
+The Immigration Inspectors are not saints.
 It is true that the Commissioner-General of Immigration at Washington, D.C., Mr. A. Carminati, and the Counsellor, Mr. Parker, are kind-hearted and upright men.
 However, ours is still a government of laws and not of men.

 The Immigrant Inspector has the power to determine whether a man is an anarchist or not.
 He also has the right to define what, in his opinion, constitutes anarchy.
 No appeal lies from this so-called finding of fact.